At Least 5 People Dead In Airport Shooting In Fort Lauderdale, Fla.

 At least five people were killed and eight others were injured in a shooting Friday afternoon at Fort Lauderdale-Hollywood International Airport in Florida, according to the Broward County Sheriff's Office.

+Florida Gov. Rick Scott, who traveled to Fort Lauderdale on Friday afternoon, told reporters he had not asked the federal government for resources and had not attempted to contact President Obama.
+The governor said he had reached out to President-elect Donald Trump and Vice President-elect Mike Pence, who take office later this month.

+Israel said authorities were not releasing any information about the identities of those killed and injured or the identity of the suspect, including possible motivation and whether he arrived on an earlier flight.

-The sheriff's office tweeted that "one subject" was in custody and that the injured had been taken to a local hospital.
-The mayor of Broward County, Barbara Sharief, also told CNN that a suspect had been taken into custody.
+The sheriff's office tweeted that those who were injured had been taken to a local hospital.

-It's not clear whether anyone else might have been involved.
-The sheriff's office said authorities were still searching the area after unconfirmed reports that more shots had been fired on the airport property.
+Israel and the airport's aviation director, Mark Gale, both said there was no evidence any shots had been fired elsewhere in the airport or by anyone except the suspect in custody.
+Previous reports had indicated there might have been additional shots fired on the airport property.

+Israel said SWAT teams were moving through the entire facility to make sure it was safe.
+George Piro, the special agent in charge of the FBI's Miami Division, said his agents were interviewing the suspect and supporting local authorities in the investigation.

 Broward County Fire Rescue told the local CBS affiliate in Miami that a shooting was reported around 1 p.m.
 ET.
 The sheriff's office tweeted that it received a call about a shooting at the airport around 12:55 p.m.